 ABOUT

-Daniela Pinto is a film, TV, and video game composer based in Toronto.
+Daniela Pinto is a film, television, and video game composer based in Toronto.

-She composed a dark and brooding hybrid orchestral score for the short film DIASPORA (dir.
-Tyler Mckenzie Evans), which premiered at TIFF 2022 and earned her a Canadian Screen Music Award nomination.
-She also scored COLD (dir.
-Liz Whitmere), an unsettling menopause-themed body horror film starring Melanie Scrofano (Wynonna Earp) and nominated for Best Short Film at the 2024 DGC Awards.
-She created a dynamic ambient synth soundtrack for the video game TRIVERSAL by Phantom Compass.
-Most recently, Daniela wrote the original score for POTLUCK LADIES (LifeSketch Media), nominated for Best Drama Series at the 2025 Canadian Screen Awards.
+She is best known for composing the original score for the TV series POTLUCK LADIES (LifeSketch Media), which was a nominee for Best Drama series at the 2025 Canadian Screen Awards.
+She also composed a dark and brooding hybrid orchestral score for the Fae Pictures-produced short film DIASPORA, which premiered at TIFF 2022 and earned her a Canadian Screen Music Award nomination.
+Other notable works include the DGC Award nominated short film COLD (dir.
+Liz Whitmere), an unsettling menopause-themed body horror film starring Melanie Scrofano (Wynonna Earp) and the award-winning spatial puzzle game TRIVERSAL by Phantom Compass.

-Daniela started learning classical piano when she was 8 years old, and could often be found coming up with her own piano arrangements of songs from her favourite video games and anime series.
+Daniela started learning classical piano when she was 8 years old, but credits the music from her favourite video games and anime series for inspiring her to push herself as a musician.
 Constantly immersed in storytelling and the creative process, she taught herself composition while studying filmmaking at Sheridan College, and scored over a dozen films by the time she graduated - including a few that she wrote and directed herself.

 Daniela is also an accomplished sound editor and a member of the Directors Guild of Canada.
-She has been part of the sound teams of big budget feature films and TV series such as CRIMES OF THE FUTURE (dir.
+She has worked on the sound teams of large scale productions like CRIMES OF THE FUTURE (dir.
 David Cronenberg), MOONHAVEN (AMC+), and SAINT-PIERRE (CBC), as well as dozens of independent productions.
 As a composer fluent in the workflows and tools of post production audio, she brings both creative vision and technical problem-solving skills to every project she works on.